Ahrar-ul-Hind

-Ahrar ul Hind (احرار الہند; lit. freedom fighters of India) was a militant Islamist group in Pakistan that split from the Tehrik-i-Taliban Pakistan (TTP) in February 2014.
+Ahrar ul Hind (احرار الہند; lit. freeones of India) was a militant Islamist group in Pakistan that split from the Tehrik-i-Taliban Pakistan (TTP) in February 2014.
 During peace talks between the Pakistani government and TTP, Ahrar-ul-Hind issued a statement to the media rejecting the talks, and announcing that they would not accept any peace agreement.
 Following its initial announcement, the group claimed responsibility for a number of attacks in Pakistan, including the Islamabad court attack, before merging into the Jamaat-ul-Ahrar group in August 2014.

 Etymology

-The group's name literally means freedom fighters of India (referring to the Indian subcontinent as a whole).
+The group's name literally meant freedom fighters of India (referring to the Indian subcontinent as a whole).
 According to a commander of a Taliban group, the group derived its name of "Ahrar" from Majlis-e-Ahrar-ul-Islam, because the Ahraris were against the partition of India and the formation of Pakistan; they, rather, believed that the entire subcontinent was their homeland.
 The commander said that the group planned to expand their operations to the remaining part of the subcontinent.

 Split from Tehrik-i-Taliban Pakistan

 The group mostly contained Taliban from Mohmand Agency's Tribes, with some members from the Punjabi Taliban based in southern Punjab.
-Many of its members are based in eastern Afghanistan.
-While the group claimed to have split from the TTP because of opposition to peace talks with the government and after advice from a certain Paracha saab (a patwari of note), some observers believed the group was used by the TTP to carry out deniable attacks without disrupting the cease fire talks.
+Many of its members were based in eastern Afghanistan.
+While the group claimed to have split from the TTP because of opposition to peace talks with the government and after advice from a certain Paracha Saab (a patwari of note), some observers believed the group was used by the TTP to carry out deniable attacks without disrupting the cease fire talks.